Savage Love (Laxed – Siren Beat)

 "Savage Love (Laxed – Siren Beat)", originally known as "Savage Love", is a song by New Zealand music producer Jawsh 685 and American singer Jason Derulo.
 The song was officially released on 11 June 2020, following the resolution of sample clearance issues between the two artists.

 "Savage Love (Laxed – Siren Beat)" peaked at number one in seventeen countries, including the United Kingdom, New Zealand and Australia.
 A remix featuring South Korean septet BTS was released on 2 October 2020, featuring a new verse sung in Korean.
 It features vocals predominantly from members Jungkook, Suga, and J-Hope.
 The remix reached number one on the US Billboard Hot 100, earning the second number-one song for both Jason Derulo and BTS, and first for Jawsh 685 on the chart.
 Additionally, the remix reached number one on the Billboard Global 200.
 BTS was listed as a credited act for one week on the mentioned charts.

 Background and promotion

 Laxed (Siren Beat)

 Jawsh 685 had originally posted the instrumental, titled "Laxed (Siren Beat)", to YouTube in 2019.
-Following its viral success, "Laxed (Siren Beat)" was officially released to online platforms on 24 April 2020 and Jawsh 685 signed with Columbia Records in May 2020.
+Following its viral success via TikTok, "Laxed (Siren Beat)" was officially released to online platforms on 24 April 2020 and Jawsh 685 signed with Columbia Records in May 2020.